3D-Prover: Diversity Driven Theorem Proving With Determinantal Point Processes

+\paragraph{Diversity} To measure diversity, we examine the percentage of successful tactics which result in a new proof path.
+We restrict to successful tactics to account for the discrepancy in success rate between approaches.
+We observe \sysname{} gives more unique subgoals per successful tactic, which is noteworthy given the higher rate of successful tactics from \sysname{} overall (Table~\ref{tab:success}).
+As intended, increasing $\theta$ gives further improvements under these metrics.
+This demonstrates that our approach is effective at avoiding redundant tactics, instead selecting tactics which yield more unique proof paths.
+Appendix~\ref{sec:diversity} provides additional analysis, further supporting our claim of improved diversity.

 \paragraph{Execution Time} Table~\ref{tab:time} shows the execution time for tactics over miniF2F-valid transitions.
-Again we see that \sysname{} outperforms both baselines, with the improvement increasing with more filtering.
+Again we see that \sysname{} outperforms the baselines, with the improvement increasing with more filtering.
 Increasing the time weight $\lambda_\tau$ results in further reductions to the average execution time, demonstrating the accuracy of the predictions, and that they can directly result in faster tactics when filtering.
+It has been noted that preferring faster tactics can prevent the excessive application of powerful automation tactics such as \texttt{simp}~\citep[Appendix E]{lample_hypertree_2022}.
+As these generally take longer to run, using faster tactics can help models learn underlying proof arguments which are often hidden by the automation.
+It can also greatly reduce the number of timeout errors.